 The United States has entered into agreements, called Totalization Agreements, with several nations for the purpose of avoiding double taxation of income with respect to social security taxes.
-These agreements must be taken into account when determining whether any alien is subject to the U.S. Social Security/Medicare tax, or whether any U.S. citizen or resident alien is subject to the social security taxes of a foreign country.
-As of this time, the following nations have entered into Totalization Agreements with the United States:
+These agreements must be considered when determining whether any alien is subject to the U.S. Social Security/Medicare tax, or whether any U.S. citizen or resident alien is subject to the social security taxes of a foreign country.

-Telephone inquiries should be directed to the numbers shown on the following page: International Operations - Contact Us by Phone.
+Telephone inquiries should be directed to the numbers shown on the following page: Office of Earnings and nternational Operations - Contact Us by Phone.

 If you live outside the United States, you may obtain more information on the Social Security Administration's Office of International Operations website.